kalbits/azprep/az301-pluralsight.md

 Use this handy guide to prepare for the [Microsoft AZ-301 exam: Microsoft Azure Architect Design](https://www.microsoft.com/en-us/learning/exam-az-301.aspx) with [Pluralsight courses](http://www.pluralsight.com).
 This article maps each exam objective to a Pluralsight course.
 It will take you about **55 hours** to go through all these courses.

+>Courtesy of Microsoft and Pluralsight, you can get access to these courses for FREE!
+Follow the instructions here: https://help.pluralsight.com/help/microsoft-azure-courses.

 The exam is divided in the following high-level domains:
 1. [Determine Workload Requirements](#1-determine-workload-requirements) (10-15%)
 2. [Design for Identity and Security](#2-design-for-identity-and-security) (20-25%)